-There are a number of factors that contribute to weight gain.
-Birth control is known to cause weight gain, but can progesterone cause weight gain?
+As you know, there are a number of factors that contribute to weight gain.
+Birth control can be one of those factors that cause weight gain, but can progesterone cause weight gain?

 Many women may believe that progesterone can do the same as birth control.
 However, it is unlikely that progesterone alone will cause weight gain.
 As your hormone levels fluctuate throughout your cycle, your appetite is affected, causing you to feel as if you're gaining weight.

 Your hunger levels may be lower than usual during the first part of your cycle because estrogen reduces food intake.
 Ovulation increases progesterone levels, which improve metabolism and increase appetite.
 However, progesterone increases your appetite, making you feel like you eat more and gain weight despite not directly causing it.